TheyCallMeHacked/BlackJack-INF131/README.md

 of needing to only worry about one object instead of six, at the expense of memory.
   As we considered the advantage to outweigh the cost, we decided to keep this data structure.
-  Therefore, initPlayers generates this player dictionnary by associating each name prompted for to the user (the key) to a dictionnary, itself initialised with the default values. initScores was scrapped as it was already a part of initPlayers.
+  Therefore, `initPlayers` generates this player dictionnary by associating each name prompted for to the user (the key) to a dictionnary, itself initialised with the default values.
+`initScores` was scrapped as it was already a part of initPlayers.
-  We created a funtion calcScore in deck.py that returns a hand’s score, taking into account hard and soft aces. firstTurn draws two cards for each player, calculates the associated score and flags if there is a blackjack. winner compares each score with the croupier’s to determine which players won, if any.
+  We created a funtion `calcScore` in _deck.py_ that returns a hand’s score, taking into account hard and soft aces.
+  `firstTurn` draws two cards for each player, calculates the associated score and flags if there is a blackjack.
+  `winner` compares each score with the croupier’s to determine which players won, if any.

 #### Player's turn

-  continue has been renamed to playerAction because continue is already a Python keyword.
-Additionally, the function adapts depending on the ability of the current player to double down, to prompt them for the available actions. playerTurn gets the player’s action (notifying to playerAction if the player can double down) and draws a card if required and updates the player’s score.
+  `continue` has been renamed to `playerAction` because `continue` is already a Python keyword.
+Additionally, the function adapts depending on the ability of the current player to double down, to prompt them for the available actions.
+  `playerTurn` gets the player’s action (notifying to `playerAction` if the player can double down) and draws a card if required and updates the player’s score.
-Instead of removing players from the dictionary, playerTurns unsets the player’s stillPlaying flag.
+Instead of removing players from the dictionary, `playerTurns` unsets the player’s `stillPlaying` flag.

 #### A complete game

-  gameTurn loops over all the players that have the stillPlaying flag set to run the player turn. gameOver checks if all the players have stillPlaying set, and returns True if so. completeGame is implemented as descirbed in the instructions. completeGame is implemented as descirbed in the instructions.
+  `gameTurn` loops over all the players that have the `stillPlaying` flag set to run the player turn.
+  `gameOver` checks if all the players have `stillPlaying` set, and returns True if so.
+`completeGame` is implemented as descirbed in the instructions.
+  `completeGame` is implemented as descirbed in the instructions.

 #### Main program

-  main.py follows the classic if __name__ == “__main__” format.
+  _main.py_ follows the classic if __name__ == “__main__” format.
-  main prompts for and initialises the required variables, before calling completeGame in a while-loop the break condition of which is prompted to the player, asking if they want to replay.
+  `main` prompts for and initialises the required variables, before calling `completeGame` in a while-loop the break condition of which is prompted to the player, asking if they want to replay.

 #### Bets

-  Bets are integrated into initPlayers.
-It is an array in order to be able to modify it from playerAction.
+  Bets are integrated into `initPlayers`.
+It is an array in order to be able to modify it from `playerAction`.

 #### The croupier

   In order to more closely follow the standard blackjack rules, the croupier was not coded to play like a normal player, but instead to play at the end of the game.
-  They still draw the up and down card at the beginning in their own firstTurn.
+  They still draw the up and down card at the beginning in their own `firstTurn`.
-  The croupier’s equivalent of gameTurn is play, which shows the down card and draws until they reach a hard seventeen.
+  The croupier’s equivalent of `gameTurn` is play, which shows the down card and draws until they reach a hard seventeen.

 #### The other players